Signs of Being Under Federal Investigation (DOJ or OIG)

-signs of being under federal investigationAre you aware of you being subject of any investigation by any governmental authority?
-Find out if you’re under government investigation.
-When investigators contact you, or agents serve you with a subpoena request, or you receive a DOJ target letter, you must be very careful of how you proceed next.
+Do you know the signs of being under federal investigation by the federal government?
+When investigators contact you, or agents serve you with a civil investigative demand.
+(CID) or a federal subpoena request, or you receive a DOJ target letter, you must be very careful of how you proceed next.

 When looking at obvious and not-so-obvious signs of being under federal investigation, and despite thinking that you have done nothing wrong, the reality is that agents will continue to investigate.
-If prosecutors believe that they can remotely have a case against you, then they will target you for an investigation and move forward with a possible indictment.
+If prosecutors believe they can remotely have a case against you, they will target you for an investigation and move forward with a possible indictment.

 If you are a federal government contractor being investigated, indicted or charged with a crime, your chances of getting a positive result start with having attorneys who understand the issues involved with government contractor investigations.

-The DOJ’s website is filled with cases where small businesses and government contractors are under investigation, indicted, and convicted when they probably never even had a chance, to begin with.
+The DOJ’s website is filled with cases where small businesses and government contractors are under investigation, indicted, and convicted when they probably never even had a chance to begin with.

 At Watson & Associates, LLC, our government contractor investigation lawyers represent construction or service contractors being investigated in civil or criminal cases.
 Compared to some of your local legal counsel, we understand federal contracting and can help you to avoid some of the most costly mistakes in federal investigations.
 See information about three defenses for criminal liability for government contractors.